MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/percentiles-aggfunction.md

 **Arguments**

-* *Expr*: Expression that will be used for aggregation calculation.
+* `*Expr*`: Expression that will be used for aggregation calculation.
-* *WeightExpr*: Expression that will be used as the weight of values for aggregation calculation.
+* `*WeightExpr*`: Expression that will be used as the weight of values for aggregation calculation.
-* *Percentile* is a double constant that specifies the percentile.
+* `*Percentile*`: A double constant that specifies the percentile.
-* *Dynamic array*: list of percentiles in a dynamic array of integer or floating point numbers.
+* `*Dynamic array*`: list of percentiles in a dynamic array of integer or floating point numbers.

 **Returns**

-Returns an estimate for *Expr* of the specified percentiles in the group.
+Returns an estimate for `*Expr*` of the specified percentiles in the group.

 **Examples**